sorz/deterior/README.md

 - Python `pip` tool

-For Windows, download the lastest version of Python from [python.org](https://python.org), `pip` tool is included by default.
+For Windows, download the latest version of Python from [python.org](https://python.org), `pip` tool is included by default.

 For Linux, most distros have Python installed by default, but please